Master of Teaching (Secondary) - CL05

 The Master of Teaching (Secondary) will enable you to teach across two teaching areas.
-A major teaching area (Years 7-12) and a minor teaching area (Years 7-10).
+This will include a major teaching area (Years 7-12) and a minor teaching area (Years 7-10).
 These teaching areas are based on your already completed non-education undergraduate degree with a set number of units completed within that degree qualification.

 The design of this course utilises CQUniversity’s three-term structure, therefore a two-year volume of learning masters course can be fast-tracked to be completed in one and a half years when you commence in Term 1.
 A part-time pathway is also available and is to be completed as per the part-time course planner.